Quinkan

 {{locationDetails}}

-Ngarra is more than just handing over a camera – it’s about handing back the story.
-Through the art of photography and storytelling, we work with young people in communities to help them see their world, and themselves, in a new light.
-Cameras become tools, not just for capturing images, but for reclaiming identity, expressing voice, and creating connection.
+Ngarra Projects aren’t just about handing over a camera – they’re about handing back the story.
+Through photography and storytelling, we sit alongside young people and help them see their world, and themselves, in a new light.
+Each camera becomes more than just a tool for taking pictures; it’s a key to reclaiming identity, expressing voice, and strengthening the bond they share with the land, their community, and each other.

-It’s more than teaching kids to take photos; it’s about creating a space where they can share their truth.
-Where the way they see their world becomes part of a bigger story – one that builds confidence, strengthens community ties, preserves culture and language, and opens up paths to sustainable empowerment.
+We’re not just teaching a skills; we’re creating a space for kids to tell their story, to share their lives their way.
+This is where the way they see their world becomes part of a bigger narrative – one that nurtures confidence, unites communities, preserves culture and language, and unlocks new paths for sustainable empowerment and lasting positive change.

 NGARRA’s Uganda Village project is a community-based initiative aimed at empowering youth in a remote village in Uganda through the transformative power of photography and storytelling.